• Home

 For the paella:

-• Add in the sausage, either chopped, or broken up into pieces and evenly distribute all over the rice and stir and cook until the sausage is cooked and browned completely.
-As your paella is cooking, remember to keep mixing around the pan so it doesn't stick to the bottom as much.
-A little sticking is ok (and some people even like the really cooked bits stuck to the bottom) but you just don't want it to burn.
+• As your paella is cooking, remember to keep mixing around the pan (from the outside in) so it doesn't stick to the bottom as much.
+A little sticking is ok (and some people really enjoy the really cooked bits stuck to the bottom) but you just don't want it to burn.
+While the rice is cooking, prepare the mussels.

 For the mussels: